worleyjn/PlasMap/README.md

 Navigate to the PlasMap home directory containing PlasMap_Input.py and PlasMap_Image.py

+Runtime for the demo should be less than a minute if running properly.

 Run: python3 PlasMap_Input.py Demo/NDM1_FIB_CP014757 NZ_CP014757.gb

 There should be a new folder Demo/NDM1_FIB_CP014757_PlasMap